 Her Early Life

-Later, she moved to Kingston and was spotted by renowned Jamaican reggae producer, Rohan Harrison.
-Her first single, produced by Harrison was recorded when she was fourteen but wasn't released until she turned 17.
-The song was titled, 'Here I Am.'
+Later, she moved to Kingston and was spotted by a Jamaican reggae producer, Rohan Harrison.

-Her song, 'Nice and Naughty' produced by Harrison and Bennet in 1992 became a hit followed by another single, 'No Pushover' released in the same year.
-This saw her collaborating with major reggae stars such as deejay Spragga Benz, Shabaranks, deejay Lady G and Beenie Man.
+Her song, 'Nice and Naughty' produced by Harrison and Bennet in 1992 became a hit followed by another single, 'No Pushover,' released in the same year.
+This saw her collaborating with major Jamaican reggae stars such as deejay Spragga Benz, Shabaranks, deejay Lady G and Beenie Man.

-Her collaboration with various reggae deejays and artists increased her fame both nationally and internationally (USA and UK).
-They include: Thank you (1995) with deejay Lady G, Mr. Lover Man (1991) with Shabaranks and Dancehall Queen (1997) with Beenie Man.
+Her collaboration with various reggae deejays and artists upped her fame, both nationally and internationally, mostly in USA and UK.
+They include: Thank you (1995) with deejay Lady G, Mr. Lover Man (1991) with Shabaranks, and Dancehall Queen (1997) with Beenie Man.

 Her Conversion to Christianity

 At a tender age of seven, Franklyn heard a voice calling her over and over again but she couldn't fathom what it was all about.
-She learnt it was the voice of God when she read the Book of Samwel contained in the Bible.
+It wasn't until sometime later she learnt it's God's voice calling her.

-Franklyn shocked the audience at Ranny Williams Entertainment Centre, Kingston when she said that she could no longer continue singing secular songs - she was tired of the 'old' lifestyle.
+Her turning over the leaf, from being a secular reggae singer to a gospel reggae artist occurred in 1998.
+She shocked the audience at Ranny Williams Entertainment Centre, Kingston, when she said that she could no longer continue singing secular songs.
+She said she was tired of living the secular life which she termed as 'old lifestyle.'

-She didn't know she would make a change in the chapter of her life in front of am audience.
+She didn't know she would make a change in the chapter of her life, at that moment, in front of the audience.
 She had thought of doing that somewhere else.
 It shocked her but she knew she had to do it.
-One can say that something was stirred in her heart during the show that made her to stop singing secular songs.

-After announcing her decision to turn a new leaf in her life and career, she cried.
+Tears streamed down her cheeks when she announced her decision to follow in the footsteps of Jesus.
 Her friends were shocked at this unexpected turn of events.
-Some people stood up and clapped their hands at her decision to become a Christian.
-Before she left the stage, she told the audience that she would like to sing a song.
-The song was, 'Gold and Silver' sung by Kirk Franklin.
+Some people stood up and clapped their hands following her decision to become a Christian.
+Before she left the stage, she sang a song by Kirk Franklin, called, 'Gold and Silver.'

 In the interview with Cummings, she said, "I was about to sing 'Dancehall Queen' and I just said to the people, 'I can't do this,' and I started to bawl.
 The people were staring at me."
 She told them there is a song she would like to sing instead of the 'Dancehall Queen.'
 The song was, 'Silver and Gold,' sung by Kirk Franklin.

-A songwriter, producer and singer, Franklyn began singing gospel reggae songs.
-Since her conversion to Christianity, she has produced numerous singles and has collaborated with various artists such as deejay Papa San, Stitchie, Israel Houghton and Donnie McClurkin.
+Franklyn has produced numerous singles, and has collaborated with various Gospel artists such as deejay (and Pastor) Papa San, Stitchie, Israel Houghton and Donnie McClurkin.

-In an interview with Mark Dawes, a staff reporter at Jamaican Gleaner, Franklyn says that she hadn't intended to get into music arena.
+In an interview with Mark Dawes, a staff reporter at Jamaican Gleaner, Franklyn stated that it wasn't her dream to become a song artist.
 "Originally I did not choose singing because I loved it.
 I chose it because I did not have a degree to go and do something else.
 I chose it because people said, "You don't sound bad, etc., etc. I did it because I think I had a voice at the same time and there was room for me and Mikey Bennett kept pushing me."

-Her album, 'Joy' led to 12 nominations in the 6th Annual Carribean Gospel Music Marlin Awards (2002).
+Franklyn received 12 nominations for her Gospel album 'Joy' in the 6th Annual Carribbean Gospel Music Marlin Awards (2002).
 She received 5 awards in the following categories:

 - Outstanding New Artist of the Year